We have just a few more weeks until the spring holidays, so it’s time to finalize your ecommerce storefront’s preparations.

-There are more than just chocolate and Easter eggs to be sold – try to understand what your customers may be searching for during these holidays as it pertains to your product mix.
-Also, take a look at shopping search terms via Google Trends – since wedding season is around the corner, shoppers could be searching for bridal wear, bridal shower gifts, wedding decorations, invites, and more.
-Google Trends gives you a clear timeline-based snapshot, so you can see what is trending at the moment.
+There are more than just chocolate and Easter eggs to be sold.
+Try to understand what your customers may be searching for during these holidays and match their needs with your product mix.
+Look at shopping search terms on Google Trends.
+There are so many different holidays and observations in spring.
+Consider Mother’s Day, Father’s Day, and even wedding season.
+Shoppers could be searching for everything from Easter baskets to bridal wear and more.
+Google Trends provides a snapshot, so you can see what is trending.

-Most purchases are made prior to the holiday.
-Close to half of the seasonal, Easter-specific merchandise is purchased in the weeks before Easter.
-Start updating your inventory levels and push everything Easter-related on your site: candy, toys, chocolates, and gift baskets.
-You should also clean up product descriptions and work Easter into your metadata.
+Most purchases are made before the holiday, and half of the seasonal merchandise is purchased in the weeks before a given holiday.
+Start updating your inventory levels and push everything holiday-related on your site: candy, toys, chocolates, and gift baskets.
+You should also clean up product descriptions and work Easter, Mother’s Day, and weddings into your metadata.
 Once you understand the prominent search terms, working that into your content and product pages should be easy.

-It goes without saying that you need to promote yourself on all digital channels, from email to Facebook and Twitter.
-Make sure you use the right hashtags, create an Easter-themed Facebook cover photo, customize your emails and Twitter page with the right images, and dress up all your marketing material to reflect the season.
+Get creative with your digital channels, from email to social media.
+Make sure you use the right hashtags, create an Easter-themed Facebook cover photo, customize your emails and other social media pages with the right images, and dress up all your marketing material to reflect the season.
 But try to promote in a way that gives you more steam.
-With Mother’s Day, Cinco de Mayo and Father’s Day around the bend, you can start promoting gifts and offers related to those holidays as well.
+With Mother’s Day, Cinco de Mayo, and Father’s Day around the bend, you can start promoting gifts and offers related to those holidays as well.
 Give shoppers who make an Easter purchase a discount code or an early bird Mother’s/Father’s Day coupon.
-Oh, and if you offer product personalization – push it!
-These holidays are very memorable for many consumers, so it should be an easy upsell!
+These holidays are memorable for many consumers if you provide product personalization and should be an easy upsell!